seemoo-lab/wisec2017_nexmon_jammer_reproducibility/README.md

 bandwidth (X0MHz), you have to manually uncomment one of the `set_chanspec` lines in the `experiment_1` function of the experiment_1.c file.

+## Generating the experimentX.0XX/S/capture.pcap files

+To generate the pcap files, one needs four Nexus 5 smartphones that are placed as illustrated in Figure 8 of our WiSec paper.
+Instead of connecting the phones to a Raspberry Pi and then remotely accessing the adb server on the Raspberry Pi, the phones can directly be connected to the controlling laptop.
+To reference the four nodes: jammer (J), transmitter next to the wall (W), transmitter facing the room (R) and receiver (S), we use the variable `NODE` in the Makefile.
+It is mainly used to differentiate the device ids that need to be setup in the `Makefile` by setting the corresponding `ADBSERIAL` variables to the values presented by `adb devices`.

+To manage the experiments, we use additional makefiles called Makefile.expX, where X is 4, 9, 10, 11 or 12.
+To start each experiment, you need to execute `make -f Makefile.expX` and wait until all experiments belong to a set are done.

+## Generating the experiment12.01X/J/exp12.0XX.csv files

+In parallel to running `Makefile.exp12` to create the pcap files, you should connect a Monsoon Power Monitor to the jamming smartphone.
+During experiments 12.011, 12.012 and 12.013, the makefile instructs you to `START` or `STOP` the power monitor and then press enter.
+Before starting or stopping, the makefile configures the jammer as during the operation of the power monitor, the adb connection to the phone is cut.
+Before pressing enter after starting the power monitor, you should manually turn of the screen of the jamming node by pressing the power button to reduce the time until the smartphone's main processor enters sleep mode.
+After stopping the power monitor, you should save the corresponding csv file.

+## Generating the testjam24MbsL1400wack.iqt file

 # Contact

 * [Matthias Schulz](https://seemoo.tu-darmstadt.de/mschulz) <mschulz@seemoo.tu-darmstadt.de>